Mickael-Roger/aws-architect/aws.md

 Instance type
 - In forme of LetterNumber.Size (T2.medium or G3.large - G for GPU)
 - T2 instance type : Don't give a dedicated CPU.
 It's a shared CPU.
+   - Can active T2 unlimited:
       - When you don't use the CPU, you gain credit
-   - When you over use the CPU, you can burst it and you loose credit
+       - When you over use the CPU, you can burst it and you loose credit (and be charged if no credit left)

 EC2 IP adresses:
 - Private
 - Public
 - EIP : Elastic Public IP Adress -> A fixed public IP adress that can be attached to an Instance

+Tenancy:
+- Shared
+- Dedicated : Use a non shared hypervisor
+- Dedicated Host : Use a dedicated host -> Generally used for dedicated software that need specific hardware

 # Services
 ## Route 53